-If you want to stay in Apple’s camp, the only comparable alternative to the iPhone 14 series is last year’s iPhone 13 series (from $699.99 at Best Buy).
-You still get high-end specs, great cameras, and great software support at a lower price point.
-You are giving up the Dynamic Island, always-on display, and faster chipset available in 14 Pro models, as well as an improved camera system.
+If you want to stay in Apple’s camp, the only comparable alternative to the iPhone 14 series is the iPhone 15 series ($829.99 at Amazon).
+You still get high-end specs, great cameras, and all versions have a Dynamic Island this time.

 When it comes to Android, the choices are plentiful.
 The best alternative for most would be the Galaxy S23 series (from $799 at Amazon) which offers plenty of upgrades over the iPhone 14 range.
 You get faster charging, bigger batteries, and the addition of the S Pen if you opt for the S23 Ultra.

 Then there’s the Google Pixel 8 ($699 at Amazon) and Pixel 8 Pro ($999 at Amazon), which bring upgraded chipsets over the Pixel 7 line.
 You’ll also get displays sized like those of the iPhone 14 Plus/Pro Max, and a unique design that stands out in the smartphone world.

 Then there’s the OnePlus 11 ($1296 at Amazon), which offers great value for a great price, making it more interesting to potential buyers.
 It features awesome high-end specs, too.
 OnePlus accomplishes this balance by making some sacrifices, such leaving wireless charging out of the equation, and a less impressive IP64 rating.

 If you need some extra options, check out a few other options in our dedicated best Apple iPhone alternatives post.